Defining binary phylogenetic trees using parsimony: new bounds: Results

 \begin{enumerate} \item Let $f(x)=f(y)$.
 As $f \in A_k(T)$, we know $l(f,T)=k$, which by Proposition \ref{prop:menger0} implies that there are $k$ edge-disjoint $A_f$-$B_f$-paths in $T$.
 This set of edge-disjoint $A_f$-$B_f$-paths naturally corresponds to a set of $k$ edge-disjoint paths in $T^1$ by deleting one leaf of cherry $[x,y]$, say $x$, and suppressing the resulting degree-2 vertex.
 This procedure might shorten one of the paths by two edges (if it ended in $x$) or by one edge (if it ended in $y$), but as $f(x)=f(y)$, we know that none of the original $A_f$-$B_f$-paths connected $x$ and $y$, so as $n \geq 4$, if such a path ended in $x$ or $y$, it must have had a length of at least 3.
 So the shortening does not actually delete a path, and if one of the paths in $T$ actually ended in $x$, we can extend it to $y$ in $T^1$ in order to make it a leaf-to-leaf path again.
 All this shows that in $T^1$, there are $k$ edge-disjoint $A_{f^1}$-$B_{f^1}$-paths.
 As the deletion of a leaf obviously cannot increase the maximum number of such paths, this implies that the maximum number of edge-disjoint $A_{f^1}$-$B_{f^1}$-paths in $T^1$ is indeed $k$, implying that $l(f^1,T^1)=k$ and thus $f^1\in A_k(T^1)$, which completes the proof of the first assertion.

 \item We now consider the case $f(x)\neq f(y)$.
-As $f \in A_k(T)$, we have $l(f,T)=k$, which by Proposition \ref{prop:menger1} shows that $A_f$ and $B_f$ cannot be separated by fewer than $k$ vertices.
+As $f \in A_k(T)$, we have $l(f,T)=k$, which by Corollary \ref{cor:edge=vertex} combined with Theorem \ref{thm:menger3} (Menger's Theorem) shows that $A_f$ and $B_f$ cannot be separated by fewer than $k$ vertices.
 Now, let $P$ be the unique path connecting $x$ and $y$ in $T$.
-As $f(x)\neq f(y)$, $P$ is an $A_f-B_f$-path.
+As $f(x)\neq f(y)$, $P$ is an $A_f$-$B_f$-path.
 We now apply Proposition \ref{prop:menger2} to $\mathcal{P} = \{P\}$ and conclude that there exists a set $\mathcal{Q}$ of $k$ vertex-disjoint $A_f$-$B_f$-paths such that $x$ and $y$ are endpoints of some of the paths.
 However, as $\left[x,y\right]$ is a cherry of $T$, this is only possible if $P\in \mathcal{Q}$ (otherwise the two paths ending in $x$ and $y$ would both employ the vertex adjacent to both $x$ and $y$, which would contradict their vertex-disjointness).
 This immediately implies that when we delete cherry $[x,y]$ by a cherry reduction of type 2 to get $T^2$, $\mathcal{Q}\setminus \{P\}$ is a set of $k-1$ edge-disjoint $A_{f^2}$-$B_{f^2}$-paths in $T^2$.
 Moreover, this must be the maximum number of edge-disjoint $A_{f^2}$-$B_{f^2}$-paths in $T^2$, because every collection of at least $k$ edge-disjoint paths of $T^2$ combined with $P$ would give a collection of at least $k+1$ edge-disjoint paths in $T$, a contradiction to $k$ being the maximum number of edge-disjoint $A_f$-$B_f$-paths in $T$ by Proposition \ref{prop:menger0}.
 Thus, we can conclude $l(f^2,T^2)=k-1$ (again by Proposition \ref{prop:menger0}), which shows that $f^2 \in A_{k-1}(T^2)$.
 This completes the proof of the second assertion. \end{enumerate} \end{proof}

-Note that the previous lemma shows that the elements of $A_k(f^1)$ and $A_{k-1}(T^2)$ can be derived from the elements of $A_k(T)$.
-Now, the following lemma shows that the opposite is also true, i.e., the elements of $A_k(T)$ can be derived from the elements of $A_k(T^1)$ and $A_{k-1}(T^2)$, respectively.
+Note that the previous lemma shows that some elements of $A_k(T^1)$ and $A_{k-1}(T^2)$ can be derived from the elements of $A_k(T)$.
+Indeed, the following lemma shows that \textit{all} elements of $A_k(T^1)$ and $A_{k-1}(T^2)$ can be derived from the elements of $A_k(T)$ in this way.
+Together, Lemma \ref{lem:cherryred1} and Lemma \ref{lem:cherryred2} imply that the opposite is also true, i.e., the elements of $A_k(T)$ can be derived from the elements of $A_k(T^1)$ and $A_{k-1}(T^2)$, respectively.